 “I had no idea about my background, but I went to the Native American Center to see what went on there,” Zangenberg said.
 “It’s really nice to learn something different from everyone.
 We hung out with each other and we enjoyed each other’s company, so that was important.”

-Zangenberg graduated in 2018 with an Arts History major.
+Zangenberg graduated in 2018 with a degree in art history.
 To recognize the value of Cal Poly Pomona programs and centers, Zangenberg provided matching gifts of $2,000 each to four programs – the Native American Student Center, the NATIVE Pipeline, the John T. Lyle Center for Regenerative Studies and the Veterans Resource Center – for the annual Giving Day campaign in April that supports scholarships, programs and resources across the university.
 The campaign raised $308,543 with 1,077 gifts, an increase of nearly 29 percent in the number of gifts over last year.

 “It’s really important for people to think about the opportunities that college kids can have now and in the future,” Zangenberg said.
 “I’m really happy to think about the future and I’m glad to be a part of it.”